iszczesniak/cpp/templates/index.md

 ## Parameter kind: type

+It's the most common kind.
 We declare a type parameter with `typename T`, where `typename` says it's a *type parameter*, and `T` is the name of the parameter.
-We can also declare equivalently a type parameter with `class T`, but `typename T` is preferred in modern C++.  `T` represents a type, and during compilation `T` is replaced with a type, e.g., `int` or the user class `myclass`.
+We can also declare equivalently a type parameter with `class T`, but `typename T` is preferred in modern C++.

-`T` can become any type: a built-in type, user-defined type, even `void`. `T` doesn't have to meet some requirements, e.g., inheriting from an interface class.
+Instantiation can substitute `T` with any type: a built-in type, user-defined type, even `void`. `T` doesn't have to meet any requirements, e.g., inheriting from an interface class.
 The requirements on type `T` follow from how we use the type in the template definition, i.e., whether we:

 * default-construct a value of type `T`,